If you don’t know the different options on the market, here’s a quick guide.

 2. Split Air Conditioner

-This type of air conditioner is made up of two separate units: indoor and outdoor.
+This type of AC unit is made up of two components: one indoor; the other outdoor.

-It has a nominal capacity between 1 ton and 3 tons
+A split air conditioner also has a capacity between 1 and 3 tons.